Techshailesh/Python/README.md

 Type 2: if-else
 *****************

 when the condition is true, Python is going to execute the first block, and if the condition evaluates to false, it is going to run the second block.
-    And the last line or anything below this bock will execute anyway.5
+And the last line or anything below this bock will execute anyway.

 code :